Jacopo Corsi: Life

 He became the main administrator of family finances in 1582, and redecorated the Corsi Palace, spending almost 300 ducats on a new carriage and other accessories.
 In 1586 he lost one of his brothers, Giulio Corsi, who died in Madrid, spending many ducats for the exhumation of the body to Florence so that he could be buried in his family's tomb.

-In 1586, together with his brother Bardo, he bought Villa Montughi for 5,500 ducats from the bankrupt heirs of Bernardo di Niccolò Soderini and lost his uncle, Antonio Corsi, who had raised him in childhood, spending almost 1,500 ducats on a pompous and expensive funeral.
+In 1586, together with his brother Bardo, he bought Villa Montughi for 5,500 ducats from the bankrupt heirs of Bernardo di Niccolò Soderini and lost his uncle, Antonio Corsi, who had raised him during his childhood, spending almost 1,500 ducats on a pompous and expensive funeral.
 He also made major investments in the silk market, which made the Corsi one of the wealthiest families in the early 1600s.

 He first married Settimia Bandini in Rome in 1591, the daughter of the prominent banker Pierantonio Bandini, who was a friend of his late father Giovanni.
 He had a daughter with her, Giulia Corsi, in 1591.
-He got widowed by his first wife the following year, in 1592; Giulia was only a year old at the time.
+He was widowed by his first wife the following year, in 1592; Giulia was only a year old at the time.

-In 1595 he married Laura Corsini (1573-1602) and in honour of his deceased old wife, he baptized his second daughter, the first born of this relationship, as Settimia Corsi in 1597.
+In 1595 he married Laura Corsini (1573–1602) and in honour of his late former wife, he baptized his second daughter, the firstborn of this relationship, as Settimia Corsi in 1597.
 This relationship also had other children: Maria Corsi in 1599, Lorenzo Corsi in 1601, Alessandra Corsi, in honour of his mother, in 1602 (the same year he died) and the one who would be known years later as Marquis of Caiazzo, Giovanni Corsi, in 1600, a name that also it had been a tribute to his father, whose name was Giovanni.